ronmamo/reflections/README.md

 - **Integrating with build lifecycle**
 It is sometime useful to save the scanned metadata into xml/json as part of the build lifecycle for generating resources, and then collect it on bootstrap with `Reflections.collect()` and avoid scanning. *See [reflections-maven](https://github.com/ronmamo/reflections-maven/) for example*.
 - [JavaCodeSerializer](src/main/java/org/reflections/scanners/JavaCodeSerializer.java) - scanned metadata can be persisted into a generated Java source code.
-Can be used Although less common, it might be useful for accessing type members in a strongly typed manner.
+Although less common, it can be useful for accessing types and members in a strongly typed manner. *(see [example](src/test/java/org/reflections/MyTestModelStore.java))*

-- [AnnotationMergeCollector](src/main/java/org/reflections/util/AnnotationMergeCollector.java) - can be used to merge similar annotations.
+- [AnnotationMergeCollector](src/main/java/org/reflections/util/AnnotationMergeCollector.java) - can be used to merge similar annotations, for example for finding effective REST controller endpoints. *(see [test](src/test/java/org/reflections/ReflectionUtilsQueryTest.java#L216))*

-- [MemberUsageScanner](src/main/java/org/reflections/scanners/MemberUsageScanner.java) - experimental scanner allow querying for static usages of packages/types/elements within the project.
+- [MemberUsageScanner](src/main/java/org/reflections/scanners/MemberUsageScanner.java) - experimental scanner allow querying for member usages `getMemberUsages()` of packages/types/elements in the classpath.
+Can be used for finding usages between packages, layers, modules, types etc.

 ### Contribute
 Pull requests are welcomed!!